nclarius/Plasma-window-decorations/README.md

 © 2022-2023 Natalie Clarius \<natalie_clarius@yahoo.de\> [nclarius.github.io](https://nclarius.github.io)

+The core idea of the implementation is due to [@RealezzZ](https://www.reddit.com/r/kde/comments/ri4zko/comment/howapa9/?utm_source=share&utm_medium=web2x&context=3).
+The files are based on [Breeze Aurorae](https://store.kde.org/p/1461072/) by [@doncsugar](https://github.com/doncsugar); the credit for most of the work goes to them.
+The adaption for different styles and packaging is my work.

 This work is licensed under the GNU General Public License v3.0.
 This program comes with absolutely no warranty.
 This is free software, and you are welcome to redistribute and/or modify it under certain conditions.